joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/23/world/asia/india-modi-protests-economy-cockroach-party.html

 **Trump Administration Drops Subpoena Demanding List of Jews From Penn**\
-`For more than a year, the Trump administration pressed the university for records about antisemitism complaints and a list of campus groups involved with Judaism.`\
+`The move was a rare pullback for the Trump administration, which has used investigations as leverage.
+Few schools resisted as Penn did after it was pressed for antisemitism complaints and a list of campus groups involved with Judaism.`\
 https://www.nytimes.com/2026/07/23/us/eeoc-subpoena-penn-jewish-list.html

 **The Tate Brothers Are Losing Right-Wing Allies After Their Arrest**\